Maksud-Husen/angular-laravel-todo-app/readme.md

 2. Run 'php artisan key:generate'
 3. Type the command: 'php artisan migrate' to create a database table from Eloquent models.
 Make sure you check the .env file for your local mysql db setup.
 4. Run the app by typing the command: 'php artisan serve'

+## If you want to do it with ansible
+READ - readme_ansible.md file